Guderian2nd/TrueHistoryAI/AI Rules.md

 IF QuestReward is MilitarySpecRsrc THEN AcceptQuest is High IF QuestDisplay is DisplayPeriodLow THEN AcceptQuest is Medium IF QuestDue is DueLow THEN AcceptQuest is High
-IF QuestReward is Gold/Labor/Happy/Tech THEN
-IF QuestReward is Goldbuff/Laborbuff/Happybuff/Techbuff THEN
+IF QuestReward is Gold/Labor/Happy/Tech AND [Resource] is [Resource]Low THEN AcceptQuest is High IF QuestReward is Goldbuff/Laborbuff/Happybuff/Techbuff AND [Resource] is [Resource]Low THEN AcceptQuest is High

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQyMzc1NjIxMl19
+eyJoaXN0b3J5IjpbLTYwMDU2NTEwXX0=
 -->